stestino/Spotify.ahk/README.md

 # Personalization Changes

 #### Spotify.AHK
+1. Limited the OAUTH request scope.
-1. Modified spotify.ahk to not popup/annoy when token refresh fails.
+2. Modified spotify.ahk to not popup/annoy when token refresh fails.
 Instead, it now silently sleeps and retries.
-2. Replaced API auth, using an app under my own account.
+3. Replaced API auth, using an app under my own account.
-3. Replaced plain-text base64 auth with secret stored in environment variable.
+4. Replaced plain-text base64 auth with secret stored in environment variable.

 #### Playlist Controls